DonAlfonsoMuc/snake-game/README.md

 - Restart: `R` or `Restart` in the info popover
 - Optional D-pad arrows below the board: enable in the info popover

-## Global Best Score (Supabase)

-1. Open `/Users/sgr/Projects/Snake/src/supabaseScores.js`.
-2. Set:
-   - `SUPABASE_URL` to your project URL (`https://<project>.supabase.co`)
-   - `SUPABASE_ANON_KEY` to your anon public key
-3. Reload the page.

-Behavior:
-- On load, the game fetches the highest score from `public.scores`.
-- On game over, a positive score is inserted once for that round.